dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson7_completing_the_square.md

 # Completing the Square

-## What You're Learning

-Completing the square transforms quadratic expressions into a more useful form
+### Completing the square transforms quadratic expressions into a more useful form

 ## Why This Matters